September 21-22, 2017

-Click here to see if there is an NJOP High Holidays Beginners Service taking place in your community.
+Click here to see which communities hosted an NJOP High Holidays Beginners Service in 2016.

 Rosh Hashana, the Jewish New Year, is much more than the celebration of another year’s passing.
 Rosh Hashana is, after all, a celebration of the very creation of the world and a recognition of humankind’s relationship to the Creator.
 Fundamental to Judaism is the belief in an active G-d who is involved in our lives like a caring parent.
 G-d responds to our needs, but, at the same time, G-d also watches us and assesses our actions.
 On Rosh Hashana, G-d metaphorically closes out the year by reviewing the records of each person’s actions, judging each person’s merits and faults, and setting a verdict for the quality of each person’s year to come.
 Rosh Hashana is a day of judgment, we Jews therefore use the holiday to reconnect with G-d and to reassess our own lives.